 4) Pay off the credit card in full every month.
 There is no real point to earn all those miles if you are going to pay interest on your purchases, basically, you are paying for your flight with all the money you spent on interest.

 5) Use Kayak of Google Flights to research prices.
 They have the best search engine for flights and then once you find your flight head over to Capital One.

-You can check out the Capital One Business Spark Credit Card Here!
+You can check out the Capital One Spark 2 x Miles Credit Card Here!